Ambre-SR/AMBRE/README.md

 Some thoughts.

 ## Contact
-Created by Ambre Sun - feel free to contact me!
+Created by Sun Rui- feel free to contact me!